In Spanish the gerund (the -ing verb form in English) is formed by taking the stem of the verb (e.g hablar → habl-) and adding one of these endings:

 Another special case with a -yendo ending is verb ir (to go)

-2. Some verbs with an e > i or e > ie stem change in El Presente swap the -e in the infinitive for an -i, however the ending remain regular:
+2. Most verbs with an e > i or e > ie stem change in El Presente swap the -e in the infinitive for an -i, however the ending remain regular:

 Mentir.
 Mintiendo.To lie.
 Lying.

 Vestir.
 Vistiendo.To get dressed.
 Getting dressed.